larq/compute-engine/README.md

 They furthermore present a modified version, BiRealNet-Stem, which achieves the same accuracy of 56.4% in 43.2 ms.

-The following table presents **multi-threaded** performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 board:
+The following table presents **multi-threaded** performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 Model B ([BCM2711](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711/README.md))
+board:

 | Model          | Accuracy  | RPi 4 B, ms (4 threads) | Pixel 1, ms (4 threads) |
 | -------------- | :-------: | :----------:            | :-----------:           |